 This whole stretch is relatively easy.
 It’s not very hilly and it’s possible to do shorter distances.
 Sankti Spiritus has beautiful colonial style houses and we found interesting graffiti artwork along the river walk.
-The 70km to Trinidad are easy because the road conditions are a lot better then in the east.
+The 70km to Trinidad are easy because the road conditions are a lot better than in the east.
 Since Trinidad is one of the biggest tourist attractions in Cuba there was also a lot more traffic and cars were going a lot faster.
 We arrived around midday and found half a day to be enough to explore the streets of Trinidad.
 The next day we cycled about 80km to Cienfuegos, a town that we didn’t expect much of but that surprised us with beautiful colonial buildings, a scenic waterfront and the friendliest casa welcome.
-From here we started our next leg on the 8am ferry to cross over the bay and cycle 50km to Guasasa, a village with only a few houses but a casa build almost at the beach.
-To find the small sandy back road along the sea turn left 9km after getting of the ferry.
+From here we started our next leg on the 8am ferry to cross over the bay and cycle 50km to Guasasa, a village with only a few houses and one beautiful casa overlooking the beach.
+To find the small sandy back road along the sea, turn left 9km after getting off the ferry.
 We probably wouldn’t have found this place without a recommendation from a woman who also cycled through Cuba but in the other direction.
 She had stopped us the day before when our path crossed and handed us a house key.
 She had taken it from that casa by mistake and asked us to return it if we pass by.
-As she told us to we took the small sandy path along the sea and found the tiny town.
+As she told us to, we took the small sandy path along the sea and found the tiny town.
 It looked like a little paradise so we decided to stay the night, went to a fresh water lake for a swim, chilled in hammocks and enjoy some delicious lobster food for dinner.
 Playa Giron was only a short 26km cycle and we arrived there early the next day.
-Giron is one of Cuba’s most famous beach towns located in the bay of pigs it’s probably on of the places that most people have heard of since an US military invasion took place here in the year 1961 and it ended up being a disaster for the US troops.
-For more information about this the town museum is worth a visit.
+Giron is one of Cuba’s most famous beach towns, located in the bay of pigs it’s probably one of the places that most people have heard of since an US military invasion took place here in the year 1961 and it ended up being a disaster for the US troops.
+For more information about this, the town museum is worth a visit.
 The village itself was different from what we expected.
 Playa Giron is two streets full of casas particulars, a state owned hotel with a concrete wall instead of a view of the sea and a nice but unspectacular little beach strip.
 We stayed in the area to go diving.
 Diving here was cheap (25CUC per dive) and easy from the shore, the equipment was old but well maintained and no one cared about dive licences or certifications.
 After 2 days of diving we went about 35km further to Playa Larga which has a bit more beach town flare than Giron.
 From here we brought our bikes on a second and last bus trip to Havana (Important notice: We bought the bus tickets in Playa Giron the day before!
 There is no Viazul office in Playa Larga and the busses are often fully booked!)

 Citywalks in Cuba